Name-kun/Masa3MC-Website/README.md

 # Masa3MC-Website
 This is an archival copy of the site of Masa3MCNetwork
-Don't copy without my approval